Esri/distance-direction-addin-dotnet/README.md

 5. Press *Enter* key and the graphic will be drawn on the map

 ### Create a Circle Interactively
-1. Choose the Circles tab on the Geodesy and Range Tool
+	* Choose the Circles tab on the Geodesy and Range Tool
-2. Start an interactive session by selecting the arrow icon
+	* Start an interactive session by selecting the arrow icon
-3. Click on map to enter a centerpoint and then move the cursor out from center, a circle displays on map as you move the cursor.
-Click map to complete the circle.
+	* Click on map to enter a center point, as you move cursor away from center point, circle will display.
+Click on map to finish circle.
+	* A graphic will then be displayed on the map showing the circle you created
+	* If desired you can clear all graphics with the clear graphics button

 > A graphic will then be displayed on the map showing the circle you created.
 If desired you can clear all graphics with the clear graphics button.